 A top priority of the Natural Lands Project is improving water quality.
 We have specifically chosen two of the most highly ranked Best Management Practices (BMPs) – wetland and native warm season grass buffer installation – to help tackle failing Chesapeake Bay (and its tributaries) health.
 According to the Chesapeake Bay Program, “The Chesapeake Bay ecosystem remains in poor health and the Bay continues to have polluted water, degraded habitats and low populations of many fish and shellfish species”.
-The entire Chester River and its tributaries scored a dismal grade of “D” on the 2013 Chesapeake Bay Habitat Health Report Card.
+The entire Chester River and its tributaries scored a less than satisfactory grade of “C+” on the 2013 Chesapeake Bay Habitat Health Report Card.

 We hope to add to the efforts already underway in the Chester River watershed to help improve our score on future report cards.